wp-plugins/tagaroo/README.txt

 === tagaroo ===
 Tags: tag, tags, tagging, semantic data, photo, photos, pictures, Flickr, calais
-Contributors: alexkingorg
+Contributors: alexkingorg, crowdfavorite
 Requires at least: 2.5
-Tested up to: 2.8.1
+Tested up to: 2.9.1
-Stable tag: 1.3
+Stable tag: 1.4

 Use tagaroo to get semantic data to use as tags and photo for your posts.